-Optimising your web pages for search engines isn’t the sexiest job in the world, but it’s crucial to rank in Google and hopefully get organic traffic.
+Optimising your web pages for search engines isn’t the sexiest job in the world, but on site SEO is a crucial factor for ranking in the search engine results pages and hopefully will enable you to get organic traffic for your site.
 This is where on-page SEO comes into play.

 After all, SEO isn’t about tricking Google – it’s about structuring your content so that search engine bots can more easily read and index your website.